 Seamless rolled rings can be produced using an open die forging method or on a ring rolling mill.
 Seamless rings are extremely durable and are overall stronger rings because they generate circumferential grain structures, and they have no welded seam to fail.
-Using a seamless ring rolling mill is also a more cost-effective forging process than other methods because it requires less input material and the end product has less material to remove, providing a double benefit. and oftentimes does not require a final machining.
+Using a seamless ring rolling mill is also a more cost-effective forging process than other methods because it requires less input material, and the end product has less material to remove, providing a double benefit and oftentimes does not require a final machining.
 Ring rolling, when used in combination with a ring expander, generates exceptionally round and durable ring products in any forgeable material.

 Open die forging of rings, typically done with the use of forging hammers, dates back hundreds of years.
 Achieving perfectly forged rings on a hammer and mandrel is a challenging task.
 The most common method involves heating the metal, punching a hole in it, and rolling the ring on a mandrel with intermittent flattening operations.
 While this method did create ring-shaped parts, the finished rings were often rough, and required extra material.
 One alternative method for producing rings is to cut plate, then roll and weld it into rings.
 While this solution can work in some applications and it is generally less expensive, it can often lead to mechanical failures and poor quality product, especially if the ring is under immense pressure and corrosion.

 In the mid-19th Century due to the growth of the railroads, people started to design equipment to produce round rings using less material.
 As technology advanced, different forging methods were created that greatly improved the final product.
 Eventually the seamless rolling mill was created – resulting in forged rings that were more consistent in size, they were strong and versatile, and were cheaper to produce than ever before.
-Seamless rolled rings can be produced in many different materials, including superalloys, titanium, stainless steel, copper and aluminum.
+Seamless rolled rings can be produced in many different materials, including nickel-based superalloys, titanium, stainless steel, and copper.